UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 ## Selection using slices

-We have seen that `loc` and `iloc` allow us to select individual entries in our DataFrame.
+We have seen that `loc` and `iloc` allow us to select individual entries in our dataframe.
 However, they can also be used to select a range of rows and columns whose entries we want to retrieve.
 - A range of indices (or labels) that we want to select is called a *slice*.
 - Slices are writing using a semicolon `:`.